hazelcast/hazelcast-simulator/README.md

 Or alternatively you can use `aws sso login` and autorize your terminal via SSO.

-To apply the configuration on an existing environment, execute the following command from within the benchmark.
+To apply the configuration on an existing environment, execute the following command from within the benchmark
 directory:

    ```shell